 AT #REVISIONASLA2020, Principal Molly Bourne will be speaking on Monday, November 15 at 2:15pm about "Perpetual Adaptation: The Design Business in 2020 and Lessons from the Great Recession" and again on Wednesday, November 18 at 4pm about "Reconnecting Landscapes: Resilient Planting Design in Ecologically Deficient Zones".

-Silman's upcoming Resiliency Forum seeks to move past the roadblocks of building resiliency by convening engineers, designers, policy makers, and academics to identify limitations and develop strategies for continued progress and innovation.
+Silman's Resiliency Forum seeks to move past the roadblocks of building resiliency by convening engineers, designers, policy makers, and academics to identify limitations and develop strategies for continued progress and innovation.

 Signe Nielsen joins Sage & Coombe Architects and Todd Williams Billie Tsien Architects to discuss the renovation of The Noguchi Museum on Monday, October 19 at 1pm.
 This program is part of Archtober's month-long celebration of architecture and design in New York.
 This program is free - please click through for registration information.

 Little Island will be featured in the 2020 Open House New York weekend on October 17 from 1:00PM to 1:45PM.
 The live panel, "Built by and for New York" will feature Celine Armstrong, ASLA, LEED AP, Executive Project Manager for Little Island; David Farnsworth, Principal at Arup’s New York office; Marty Leibrock, Project Manager at Hunter Roberts Construction Group; and Signe Nielsen, RLA, FASLA Founding Principal of MNLA.
 A short video tour of a portion of the park will be featured before key construction and design partners speak about the process behind realizing this distinctive project.